5 Reasons Why Small Churches Don’t Grow – And How You Can Turn It Around

 The very fact you’re reading this post means you’re serious about taking your church forward.

-I have yet to meet a pastor or church leader who doesn’t have a heart to reach more people or have a greater impact their community.
+I have yet to meet a pastor or church leader who doesn’t have a heart to reach more people or have a greater impact in their community.

-Of course we should all be talking to God everyday and most pastors do, but the Great Commission requires actual action.
+Of course, we should all be talking to God every day and most pastors do, but the Great Commission requires actual action.

 Prayer is a great way of helping us remember God’s promises and taking Him at His Word but then we need to do something about it.

-Your lack of growth is probably not because of the building you’re in.
-I know churches that are growing in warehouses and sports centers.
+I know churches that are growing in warehouses and sports centres.
 Churches can grow in the most unlikely places.

-Your church isn’t small because of the country you’re in.
-Over the years I’ve been told Europe is a spiritual graveyard and Thailand is a really difficult place to breakthrough and so on.
+Over the years I’ve been told Europe is a spiritual graveyard and Thailand is a really difficult place to break through and so on.
 This is simply not true.

 Jesus said this in John 4:35:

 “Don’t you have a saying, ‘It’s still four months until harvest’?
 I tell you, open your eyes and look at the fields!
-They are ripe for harvest.
+They are ripe for harvest.“

 Here are the 5 biggest reasons churches stay small despite a leader’s best efforts.